holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/02_cashbox/lesson_plan.md

 #### Homework

-- TIL on topic of your choice
+- TIL on what a "base-X number system" means